openarsenalspecs/Civic-Tech/Umbrix.md

 Security vulnerabilities should be reported responsibly through the project's designated security-reporting process.

-Do not publicly disclose an exploitable vulnerability before maintainers have had an opportunity to evaluate and address it.
+Security researchers should avoid publicly disclosing exploitable vulnerabilities before maintainers have had an opportunity to evaluate and address them.

----

-# Contributions

-Contributions are welcome across:

-- Network engineering
-- Systems programming
-- Cryptography
-- Security research
-- Routing
-- Obfuscation
-- Cross-platform development
-- AI security
-- Browser privacy
-- IoT networking
-- Documentation
-- Testing
-- Infrastructure

-See `CONTRIBUTING.md` for contribution requirements.

 ---